-My current book project, Revolutionary Nonviolence: Freedom and Disobedience in Twentieth-Century America, examines the practices of freedom and experiments with nonviolence pursued by mid-century activists in the civil rights, anti-war, and women's liberation movements, and their lessons for contemporary debates concerning civil disobedience and democratic citizenship.
+My current book project examines the ethics and politics of non-violence in post-war American social movements, and their lessons for contemporary debates concerning civil disobedience and democratic citizenship.
 Below are a selection of related working papers and recent talks.
 Some papers can be made available upon request.

-- An online advance version of my latest article, "Between Means and Ends: Reconstructing Coercion in Dewey's Democratic Theory," is now available at American Political Science Review.
+- My recent article, "Between Means and Ends: Reconstructing Coercion in Dewey's Democratic Theory," available in the latest issue of American Political Science Review.

 - Recent reviews of Damn Great Empires! at Contemporary Political Theory and Theory & Event

 - Pragmatism Working Group, Center for Cultural Analysis.
 Rutgers University, Oct 2017

 - "Beyond Birmingham: King, Disobedience, and Power" Political Theory Colloquium, Department of Politics.
 University of Virginia, September 2017

 - "Gandhi and the Genealogy of Civil Disobedience," Philosophy and Social Science.
 Academy of Sciences of the Czech Republic, May 2017